NWCR_logo_Master_no_strapline.png

 SYMPTOMS

-• Pain or tenderness in your stomach or between the hips (pelvis)
+• Pain or tenderness in the tummy or pelvis

-• No appetite or feeling full quickly after eating
+• Loss of appetite, feeling sick, or feeling full quickly

 Other symptoms may include: